Skip to content

 return [name for name in asteval.get_ast_names(ast.parse(expression))]

-format_hdf(hdf_file, expression, hdf_namespace, data_namespace, replace_names, default=DEFAULT, raise_errors=True)
+format_hdf(hdf_file, expression, hdf_namespace, data_namespace, replace_names, default=DEFAULT, use_stored_data=False, raise_errors=True)

 Evaluate a formatted string expression using the namespace of the hdf file